 We provide recycling bins both at the household and at various locations around Fife.

-You can find out further information on all the services we offer by visiting our homepage at www.fifedirect.org.uk/wasteaware
+To find further information on all the services we offer visit our homepage at www.fifedirect.org.uk/wasteaware

-Soil, brick, stone and rubble can be recycled in various containers at your nearest Recycling Centre.
+At the Recycling Centre you can recycle soil, brick, stone and rubble.
 Please do not place rubble in the landfill bin as this will cause damage to the vehicle.

 See Plastic bags.

-Scrap metal can be recycled at one of Fifes 11 Recycling Centres.
+Recycle scrap metal at one of Fifes 11 Recycling Centres.

-Please wrap shredded paper up in newspaper or place it inside a cereal box to reduce the likelihood of this spilling onto the street.
+Please wrap shredded paper in newspaper or in a cereal box to reduce the chance of this spilling onto the street.

-Paired shoes can be recycled at the textile banks located at Recycling Points throughout Fife.
+Paired shoes can be recycled at the textile banks located at Recycling Points in Fife.

-Please do not place soil into your garden waste bin at the kerbside as it can make the bin too heavy to lift and has no benefit to the composting process.
-Soil can be recycled at your local Recycling Centre.
+Please do not place soil into your garden waste bin at the kerbside.
+It can make the bin too heavy to lift and has no benefit to the composting process.
+Recycle soil at your local Recycling Centre.